-4.2.1 Staff Gage Installation and Transect Sampling of Surface Water
+4.2.3 Transect Sampling of Surface Water

-Staff gages will be installed at nine locations in the LVW, and transects will be established at each of these gages as well as at USGS gages located at Duck Creek Confluence Weir and above Homestead Weir (Figure 7).
-These locations were selected both to help refine areas where perchlorate discharge may be entering the LVW and to fill some gaps in the knowledge of flows in the LVW (i.e., fill spatial gaps between USGS stations).
-At each location, a staff gage will be installed and a cross-sectional diagram of water depth and bottom contour will be developed using a metered pole by wading across the LVW and recording water depth at intervals to be determined in the field, based on the field conditions at each transect.
+At each transect, a cross-sectional diagram of water depth and bottom contour will be developed using a metered pole by wading across the LVW and recording water depth at intervals to be determined in the field, based on the field conditions at each transect.

-During the gage installation and transect sampling event, approximately 40 surface water locations will be sampled.
+Approximately 65 surface water locations will be sampled from the 17 transects.
 A list of the surface water transect locations are presented in Table 3.
-The locations along the transects will include the northern bank, southern bank, and approximately two locations near mid-channel.
-The transect locations and the staff gage locations are shown on Figure 7.
+The locations along the transects will include the northern bank, southern bank, and a minimum of one location near mid-channel.
+At many transects, multiple mid-channel locations will be sampled.
+For instance, during the February 2017 sampling event, a total of six locations were sampled at transect T3.6.
+The transect locations are shown on Figure 6.
 Surface water samples will be analyzed for the following constituents:

 - Perchlorate (EPA Method 314.0);

-- Chlorate (EPA Method 300.1);

-- Chloride (EPA Method 300.0);

-- Bromide (EPA Method 300.0); and
+- Chlorate (EPA Method 300.1), and

 - Total dissolved solids (Standard Method [SM] 2540C).

-Water sampling activities for the NERT RI include field-filtering water samples analyzed for perchlorate using the sterile filtration method described in NDEP guidance document (2010); however, the NERT RI QAPP may be modified to indicate that sterile filtration is no longer required for the NERT site groundwater monitoring program.
-As directed by NDEP, field-filtering of water samples for perchlorate analysis is not required (NDEP, 2015).
+Water sampling activities for the NERT RI include field-filtering water samples analyzed for perchlorate using the sterile filtration method described in NDEP guidance document (2010); however, the NERT RI QAPP can be modified to indicate that sterile filtration is no longer required for the NERT site groundwater monitoring program.
+As directed by NDEP, field-filtering of water samples for perchlorate analysis is not required (NDEP 2015).
 Details of the analytical program are listed in Table 2.
-Surface water sampling activities are described in Section 5.5.